btphan95/CarND-LaneLines-P1/writeup_template.md

 ---

-**Finding Lane Lines on the Road**
+**Finding Lane Lines on the Road Using Image Processing Pipeline**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+In this simple example, we attempt to mark lane boundaries in several images and videos using an image processing pipeline, implemented in OpenCV

 [//]: # (Image References)